Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Tips for Hiking Kawah Ijen Volcano

-- There is no need to hire a local guide at the entrance, as you can do the Ijen volcano tour yourself.
-But for safe hiking, we recommend it!
+- You don’t have to hire a guide at the entrance, as you can do the Ijen volcano hike on your own.
+However, it is worth considering for safer climbing.

 - Bring enough local money!
-You can only pay for entrance fees, toilets, human-powered carts, and gas masks with cash!
+Entrance fees, toilets, human-powered carts, and gas masks can only be paid with cash.

 - As unexpected rain can happen at any time, bring a light raincoat.